 What is the GIP?

-The Economic Development Board (EDB), along with the Ministry of Manpower (MOM), created this program to increase the number of serious investors in the nation.
+The Economic Development Board (EDB) and the Ministry of Manpower (MOM) created this program to increase the number of serious investors in the nation.
 Individuals who fulfill the eligibility criteria and invest in GIP approved business sectors can receive PR status.
-In this post, we will cover the eligibility requirements, the minimum investment requirements, and the procedure one must follow to receive PR status through GIP.
+This visa process has attracted foreign investment in Singapore’s Business sector.
+If the investor has a family they can also be put on the application so the individual is not just investing money into the economy but bringing their home culture and family values.

 Eligibility & Assessment Criteria